alterNERDtive/VoiceAttack-profiles/docs/configuration/EliteAttack.md

   true.
 * `auto restock`: Automatically restock after docking at a station.
 Default: true.
-* `auto move to hangar`: Automatically move the ship to the hanger after docking at a station.
+* `auto move to hangar`: Automatically move the ship to the hangar after docking at a station.
 Default: true.
 * `auto enter station services`: Automatically enter the Station Services menu after docking at a station.
 Default: true.